embtest/harness-core/.github/pull_request_template.md

 ## Checklist
 - [ ] I've documented the changes in the PR description.
 - [ ] I've tested this change either in PR or local environment.
-- [ ] If hashcheck failed I followed the [the checklist](https://harness.atlassian.net/wiki/spaces/DEL/pages/21016838831/PR+Codebasehash+Check+merge+checklist) and updated this PR description with my answers to make sure I'm not introducing any breaking changes.
+- [ ] If hashcheck failed I followed [the checklist](https://harness.atlassian.net/wiki/spaces/DEL/pages/21016838831/PR+Codebasehash+Check+merge+checklist) and updated this PR description with my answers to make sure I'm not introducing any breaking changes.

 ## Comment Triggers
 <details>